1nst4ll/mango-news/docs/troubleshooting.md

 -   **Browser Cache:** Clear your browser's cache and cookies to ensure you are loading the latest version of the frontend code.
 -   **Console Errors:** Check the browser's developer console for any JavaScript errors.

-### Styling or Layout Problems

--   **Tailwind CSS Configuration:** Ensure Tailwind CSS is correctly configured in your frontend project (`tailwind.config.js`, `globals.css`).
--   **CSS Class Conflicts:** Check for potential conflicts with other CSS styles if you are not using a utility-first framework exclusively.
--   **Responsive Design:** Test your application on different screen sizes and use browser developer tools to inspect element layouts and styles.

 ## General Issues

 ### Database Problems